teracyhq-incubator/taxer/README.md

 - isMatched(countryCode, taxableIncome, options) method: to be hooked up if it is the first to return true.
 - calc(taxableIncome, options) method: the taxInfo is calculated and returned.

-If no matched taxer middleware, an error will be thrown.
+If no matched calculator, an error will be thrown.

 For example: